timlisemer/virtual_matter_bridge/README.md

 **Initial Hypothesis: ICD Check-In Protocol**

-We initially implemented the ICD (Intermittently Connected Device) Management cluster with Check-In Protocol support (feature_map: 0x01), believing this would help controllers recover sessions after restart.
-This included:
+We initially investigated the ICD (Intermittently Connected Device) Management cluster with Check-In Protocol support, believing this would help controllers recover sessions after restart.
-- RegisterClient, UnregisterClient, StayActiveRequest commands
-- Check-In message encryption and sending
-- ICD state persistence

 **Finding: ICD Check-In is for sleepy devices, not session recovery**

 The ICD Check-In Protocol is designed for battery-powered devices that sleep and wake periodically.
-It is NOT the mechanism for session recovery after restart of always-on devices.
-Home Assistant does not call RegisterClient for normal devices.
+It is NOT the mechanism for session recovery after restart of always-on (hardwired) devices.
+Home Assistant does not use ICD Check-In for normal devices.

 **Root Cause Analysis**